@graffiti-garden/api

 Returns GraffitiChannelStatsStream

-A stream of statistics for each channel that the actor has posted to.
+Returns a stream of statistics for each channel that the actor has posted to.

 • Continues a GraffitiObjectStream from a given cursor string.
 The continuation will return new objects that have been created that match the original stream, and also returns the urls of objects that have been deleted, as marked by a tombstone.